Legislature Has Power to Enact District Maps at Any Time

 State law (either constitution or statute) is literally all over the map on redistricting.
 A super-majority of states are ambivalent on the issue.
 A small number of states expressly prohibit.
 A smaller number of states permit it either by law or by court decision.

 California is one of those ambivalent states.
 Despite the conflicting reasoning in the 1983 Legislature v.
-Deukmejian decision, parts of which may be considered overturned by United States Supreme Court rulings since then, the current court will almost surely permit Prop 50 to become effective, whether it passes or not.
+Deukmejian [(1983) 34 Cal.3d 658] decision, parts of which may be considered overturned by United States Supreme Court rulings since then, the current court will almost surely permit the congressional district maps of Prop 50 to become effective, whether Prop 50 passes or not.
 Deukmejian ignored the court's own precedent at that time and the composition of the court now reflects the politics of our last two governors.

 Conclusion